bpohoriletz/bpohoriletz.github.io/_posts/2018-06-23-modular-monolith-example.md

   5 require 'best_in_place'
   6 require 'authlogic'
 {% endhighlight %}
-engile also depends on a local `google_calendar` gem, it is loaded direclty in the Gemfile
+engine also depends on a local `google_calendar` gem, it is loaded directly in the Gemfile
 {% highlight ruby %}
   # domains/customers/Gemfile
   1 source 'https://rubygems.org'